AcademiiLTD/challenges/pokemon-explorer-challenge/README.md

 ## Project Overview

 Welcome to the Pokémon Explorer challenge!
-In this exercise, you'll build a minimal full-stack application that allows users to search for Pokémon by name and display their basic information.
+In this exercise, you'll be adding functionality to a minimal full-stack application that allows users to search for Pokémon by name and display their basic information (https://pokeapi.co/).

 **Why this challenge?** This exercise evaluates your skills in: